The Tourists’s State Capital

 It towered and bulked and cut off the winter sunset, the sheer cliff of it going aloft in arches and verticals in one great pile . . . .
 “No castles, no cathedrals, and no kings,” wrote Emerson of America in 1833, “Land of the forest . . .“ Well, here was our castle and our cathedral . . .

 Pared-down Cochrane’s design may have been by then-current standards but to more recent tastes the statehouse seems heavy, vulgar, and ostentatious.
-The north and east wings, for instances, are faced with massive porches—loggia, columns, roofs consisting of classical architrave and pediment—to the entrances on the east and north wings.
+The north and east wings, for instances, are faced with those massive porches—loggia, columns, roofs consisting of classical architrave and pediment.
 (The building’s “back doors,” on the south and west wings, remain unadorned, and visitors can see there how the pre-porch wings looked.)

-Adapting such a pile as modern office space has taxed the ingenuity of the state architects and the patience of its taxpayers.
-Uncounted millions have been spent over the years to equip it with air conditioning and computer lines and electricity and telephones.
+Transforming such a pile into modern office space has taxed the ingenuity of the state's architects and the patience of its taxpayers.
+Uncounted millions have been spent over the years to equip the statehouse with air conditioning and computer lines and electricity and telephones.
 Several new buildings could have been built for what has been spent merely keeping this one functional.
 It would be cheaper to maintain it as the museum that in many ways it is, but no one seriously talks of that alternative.